lfir/forge_updater/README.md

 Script to check for new versions and update Forge for linux by Asta1986.
 Local profile file is kept to maintain customized paths.

-USAGE: In a terminal run 'bash forge-updater'.
+USAGE: In a terminal run 'bash forge-updater.sh'.
 When prompted for the Forge directory, enter the full path without trailing /.

 IMPORTANT: If you choose to replace the local version with a new one, make sure your user and cache